 As a blogger, working with brands was a major goal of mine.
 I didn’t want to just work with anyone.
 I wanted to believe in the products, because if I’m going to support something, I want to genuinely like it.
 When I finally starting working with brands, it made me feel accomplished and determined to keep pushing myself and my blog.

-When it comes to fitness, I have to find the right balance, because if I push too hard or focus on losing weight, I could go to extremes.
-I have been successful these last 5 years without any major relapses from my bulimia.
-I’ll admit, I’ve had weak moments and slip ups, but I am able to pick myself back up and try again.
+When it comes to fitness, I start out trying to find the right balance, because if I push too hard or focus on losing weight, I end up going to extremes.
+I haven’t always been successful these last few years when it comes to relapses with my bulimia.

 Working out was something I initially did as a punishment to my body.
 I would run until I was sick.
-I would hurt myself with exercise, so finding balance these last few years has been wonderful.
-I feel like I can breathe again when fitness is mentioned.
+Also, I would hurt myself with exercise, so finding out that I struggle with it still, can be frustrating.

-I started documenting my health journey after my hysterectomy.
-Besides my eating disorder struggles, I have a history with tumors, cysts, endometriosis, and adhesions wrapping around my organs.
+I started documenting my health journey after my hysterectomy, and even wrote about it with this blog.
+Now, I find myself going back and getting sad and disappointed that I couldn’t maintain the fitness thing without hurting myself again.
+Besides my eating disorder struggles, I also have a history with tumors, cysts, endometriosis, and adhesions wrapping around my organs.
 I know, I’m a mess.

-I’ve had so many stomach surgeries and minor operations, so working out helped me to recover slowly and rebuild muscle.
-Blogging about my health and fitness journey really helped my attitude towards my body.
-It was this slow but recovering, happy process.
+I’ve had so many stomach surgeries and minor operations, so I thought working out would help me to recover slowly and rebuild muscle.
+Blogging about my health and fitness journey started out great, but it didn’t go like I hoped.
+Now, I’m learning that it’s okay if things don’t go as planned, because you have to focus on your mental health.

 Then Came Instagram

 I avoided getting an Instagram for my blog for months.
 When I finally took the plunge, I really enjoyed it.
-I was able to also find communities to share my workout and health journey with.
+I was able to also find communities to share my workout and health journey with in the beginning.
+Before I hit a wall and stopped working out, because of my relapse, I was pushing myself to be apart of the fitness community.

 A brand called Just Strong reached out and wanted me to become a brand ambassador.
 I filled out a form, picked out some cute workout clothes, and boom!
-I became a brand ambassador.
+Just like that, I became a brand ambassador.

 Working Out as Usual

 I kept up my workouts and would do my brand posts.
 I included all of the hashtags they tell ambassadors to use, and I shared my discount code for my blog readers and Instagram followers.
-It felt wonderful.
+It felt wonderful at first, but it slowly started changing.
+There were warning signs like constantly taking picture of my stomach and becoming more and more angry if I skipped a workout, but I ignored my own personal signs and fell into the diet culture trap.

 Then, I started get more and more messages from fitness coaches asking if I wanted to see “real results.”
 It hurt.
-I hated that they thought I was working out to achieve this skinny ideal.
-Skinny doesn’t always mean healthy, and I would never tell someone their results aren’t real.
+I hated that they thought I was working out to achieve this skinny ideal, even though, deep down, it’s what I really wanted.
+What bothered me was that I would never tell someone their results aren’t real.

-It upset me and made me take a big step back.
-I had to look at my routines and really consider my mental health, because I was catching moments where I was being an internal mean girl to myself.
-So, I made a post about it.
+It upset me, because it was the snap out of it I needed, and it made me take a big step back.
+I had to look at my routines and really consider my mental health, because I was finally catching moments where I was being an internal mean girl to myself.
+So, I decided to start being more honest about my ED past with my readers.
 Blogging really helps keep me on the right track sometimes.

+Seeing negative comments made by other ambassadors of the brand made me open my eyes even more.
 I tried reminding myself that it’s not the brand’s fault that people can be cruel and pigheaded.
 So, I kept going.
-I starting exercising the right way again, and I didn’t get mad for taking rest days.
-I found my balance.
-During all of that, I decided to start a body positive book.
+I starting exercising again, but I still had a rocky relationship with my body.
+During all of that, I decided to start my body acceptance book.

 Facebook Group Negativity

 Being an ambassador for this brand meant following group boards and being involved in their community.
-I started seeing a lot of comments I was uncomfortable with.
-I tried ignoring them, but it became too much.
+I started seeing a lot of comments that I was uncomfortable with.
+At first, I tried ignoring them, but it became too much.

 It’s Not Me, It’s You

 I want to promote loving your body at any size.
-I want people to know that you don’t have to equate working out with being unhappy with your body.
-Like I’ve said before, I don’t workout for weight loss.
-Exercise helps my anxiety.
-It helps me to clear my mind and just be present.
-I don’t use it as a weight loss tool, and I wouldn’t put someone down if they did.
+Also, I want people to know that you don’t have to equate working out with being unhappy with your body.
+I will never be anti-fitness, but I am extremely against diet culture, now.
+It was an eye opening experience.

 Time for Goodbyes